patching...

 "It will sustain the numbers that are here," said Tom Pinski, spokesman for District 837 representing the St. Louis-based members of the International Association of Machinists and Aerospace Workers, in a STLtoday.com article.

-The article also quotes Kevin L. Cummings, who is the president and chief executive officer of GKN Aerospace, which is located in Hazelwood and is the outside supplier of the primary F-15 components.
+The article also quotes Kevin L. Cummings, who is the president and chief executive officer of which is located in Hazelwood and is the outside supplier of the primary F-15 components.
 He said he expects his firm to ramp up hiring in the wake of the agreement.

 "This agreement will positively impact the U.S. economy and further advance the President’s commitment to create jobs by increasing exports," said Andrew J. Shapiro, assistant secretary, Bureau of Political-Military Affairs, during a special joint press briefing on the deal on Thursday.
 "According to industry experts, this agreement will support more than 50,000 American jobs.